Senator Keith Ingram

 In 2013 he was elected chairman of the Southern Legislative Conference by elected officials from 15 Southern states.

 Senator Ingram’s father, W.K.
-“Bill” Ingram served in the Senate from 1963 until 1981, when he was replaced by his brother, Kent Ingram, who served from through 1990.
+“Bill” Ingram served in the Senate from 1963 until 1981, when he was replaced by his brother, Kent Ingram, who served from 1983 through 1990.
+Senator Ingram is a member of the Methodist church.

 Senator Keith Ingram